vallard/K8sServerless/kubernetes/README.md

   ...
 ```

-Next apply the kubernetes configuration with:
+Next create the ingress rule with:

 ```
 kubectl create -f ngx1-ing.yaml
 ```

-Assuming you were able to change the `ngx` `svc` then you will be able to see that it is routing to your backend pods:
+Assuming you were able to change the `ngx` to `svc` then you will be able to see that it is routing to your backend pods:

 ```
 kubectl get ing